 A phishing attack is a message intended to trick someone into revealing personally identifiable information (PII) that would give access to your accounts.
 Phishing attacks used to be easy to spot — like those emails from a foreign prince who wants to give you millions of dollars.
 That’s a phishing scam to get your bank account information.

 This type of cyberattack has become more sophisticated in recent years, coming from email servers spoofing official corporate email addresses, applications on hijacked web pages or even phone calls from criminals claiming to be government officials.
 For the most part, these types of attacks tend to focus on fear or greed, so if something seems too good to be true, it should be treated with caution.
-[Read related article: Using Machine Learning to Detect Spear Phishing Attacks]
+[Related article: Using Machine Learning to Detect Spear Phishing Attacks]

-A distributed denial-of-service (DDoS) attack gives cybercriminals a way to overload a network with unwanted traffic that eventually overwhelms and disrupts live services.
+A DDoS attack gives cybercriminals a way to overload a network with unwanted traffic that eventually overwhelms and disrupts live services.
 It’s like a crowd blocking you from your favorite store, preventing anyone from going in and keeping away a business’s actual customers.
 These types of targeted attacks usually focus on larger organizations, including banks and other financial gateways, essentially allowing hackers to ruin those companies.

 One of the more effective types of cyberattack is the zero-day exploit, which is a recently discovered bug or vulnerability that can be easily used to attack, overwhelm or take over a system.
 Once a zero-day exploit is discovered, the clock starts ticking.
 Worst of all, some zero-day exploits may not be discovered by corporate IT departments for weeks or months after the first breach.

 Some cyberattacks focus on the actual theft of corporate funds, while others end up costing a company scores of cash, simply as a side effect.
-According to IBM, the average cost of a data breach caused by a cyberattack is around $4.45 million.
+According to IBM, the average cost of a data breach caused by a cyberattack is around $4.88 million.

 Everyone says, “I never thought it would happen to me.”
 But this is what hackers rely on — nobody expects a cyberattack.
 That’s why they’re so effective.

 Customer trust becomes a real concern after an attack; potential customers and clients might scrutinize the losses and gaps in security, which could lead to lost business.
+“The reputation impact can be severe,” Piazza noted.
+“If you’re compromised, will your business partners want to continue working with you or trust you?
+Can your company survive losing a trusted third-party relationship like a critical vendor?”

 Once a cybercriminal successfully breaches a corporate network, there are multiple ways they could overwhelm your business.
 One cyberattack may focus solely on siphoning funds, while another might attempt to disrupt a supply chain.
 Other attacks, like a DDoS attack, may focus on overwhelming your system to cause the failure of each service or application you offer.
-Recovering from a cyberattack could take days or even weeks, and could cost millions.
+Recovering from a cyberattack could take days or even weeks and could cost millions.

 After any major data breach, an organization must prove its compliance with any state, federal or regulatory standards for its specific industry.
-For companies that keep meticulous records and conduct regular audits, they should have a paper trail that shows that all the required steps were followed.
-For companies that don’t keep such thorough records, legal fees could add up.
-Worse yet, even if a business followed all the rules and regulations, clients and partners could still pursue legal action when a data breach includes certain information.
+Companies that keep meticulous records and conduct regular audits should have a paper trail that shows that all the required steps were followed.

 Perhaps the most destructive effect of a cyberattack is the loss of sensitive corporate data.
-In addition to personal and sensitive customer data, a well-executed attack could reveal other information, like patents, commercial secrets and the source code to major products.
+In addition to personal and sensitive customer data, a well-executed attack could reveal other information, like patents, commercial secrets and the source code of major products.
 Once a cybercriminal has that kind of company information, they have a lot of power.

 With the source code of an application, a cybercriminal has all they need to break the software outright or weave in vulnerabilities to exploit unsuspecting users.
 Users could potentially reveal other flaws in their own network that a cybercriminal could utilize, unintentionally giving a cyberattack a way to increase the damage it causes.
 That’s when a business becomes liable — potentially leading to financial loss, a damaged reputation and a laundry list of legal ramifications.